 Item No. Item In Compliance?
-Comments Yes No N/A Site Iden tification C1 Entrance/Exit and Gates I Public access is controlled by a locked gate at shared entrance with Licence 15338.
-C2 Signage for Site Identification \checkmark Site Identification signage was present, located at site entrance/exit at County Rd.
-41 C3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) Image: A start of the start Indicate how boundaries have been demarcated Re-stake and repair fencing along southern boundary.
-C4 Prohibit Unauthorized Entry (for permits only) I Site Prep paration C5 Site Screening Pit is effectively screened from public view by the surrounding topography and woodlands.
-C6 Stripping \checkmark C7 Topsoil Stockpiles Image: A start of the start of Topsoil and overburden were stripped and placed in separate stockpiles at time of original stripping.
+Comments Yes No N/A Site Iden tification C1 Entrance/Exit and Gates ✓ Public access is controlled by a locked gate at shared entrance with Licence 15338.
+C2 Signage for Site Identification ✓ Site Identification signage was present, located at site entrance/exit at County Rd.
+41 C3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ✓ Indicate how boundaries have been demarcated Re-stake and repair fencing along southern boundary.
+C4 Prohibit Unauthorized Entry (for permits only) ✓ Site Prep paration C5 Site Screening ✓ Pit is effectively screened from public view by the surrounding topography and woodlands.
+C6 Stripping ✓ C7 Topsoil Stockpiles ✓ Topsoil and overburden were stripped and placed in separate stockpiles at time of original stripping.
 Topsoil stockpiles are well vegetated.
-C8 Overburden Stockpiles I C9 Tree/Stump Removal I Operatio nal Details C10 Setbacks √ A site plan override is approved to allow for the removal of the common boundary with the licensee's adjacent pit ID#15338.
-C11 Depth of Extraction I As noted on site plan: Lowest Floor Elevation (+/- 317m) C12 Aggregate Stockpiles 1 C13 Excavation Faces 1 Sloping of pit faces is ongoing.
-C14 Processing Equipment (e.g. crushing equipment) I No special restrictions relating to on site equipment.
-C15 Scrap Storage Scrap to be removed on a regular basis.
-C16 Fuel Storage √ C17 Hours of Operation \checkmark
+C8 Overburden Stockpiles ✓ C9 Tree/Stump Removal ✓ Operatio nal Details C10 Setbacks V A site plan override is approved to allow for the removal of the common boundary with the licensee's adjacent pit ID#15338.
+C11 Depth of Extraction ✓ As noted on site plan: Lowest Floor Elevation (+/-317m) C12 Aggregate Stockpiles ✓ C13 Excavation Faces V Sloping of pit faces is ongoing.
+C14 Processing Equipment (e.g. crushing equipment) V No special restrictions relating to on site equipment.
+C15 Scrap Storage ✓ Scrap to be removed on a regular basis.
+C16 Fuel Storage ✓ C17 Hours of Operation V

 Item No. Item In Compliance?
-Comments Yes No N/A C18 Internal Haul Routes \checkmark C19 Dust Suppression Measures I Dust suppressants are used if necessary.
-C20 Asphalt/Concrete Plants or other Plants No asphalt/concrete plants onsite.
-C21 Buildings and other structures (e.g. scalehouse) I Weigh scales and office building are located on site.
-C22 Importation of Material (e.g. for rehabilitation, blending, or recycling) Indicate any materials that you are importing to the site Asphalt piles to be removed.

-C23 Blast Monitoring: Quarries only Image: A start of the start of C24 Water Monitoring Reports Water monitoring wells have been installed.
-C25 Other Monitoring Program (e.g. dust, adaptive management plan, natural heritage monitoring) ✓ Specify any other monitoring requirements
+Comments Yes No N/A C18 Internal Haul Routes ✓ C19 Dust Suppression Measures / Dust suppressants are used if necessary.
+C20 Asphalt/Concrete Plants or other Plants V No asphalt/concrete plants onsite.
+C21 Buildings and other structures (e.g. scalehouse) ✓ Weigh scales and office building are located on site.
+C22 Importation of Material (e.g. for rehabilitation, blending, or recycling) ✓ Indicate any materials that you are importing to the site Asphalt piles to be removed.
+Monitorin ng and Mitigation C23 Blast Monitoring: Quarries only ✓ C24 Water Monitoring Reports ✓ Water monitoring wells have been installed.
+C25 Other Monitoring Program (e.g. dust, adaptive management plan, natural heritage monitoring) ✓ Specify any other monitoring requirements any ot oply as noted in section 0.12 of the ence, p ermit or Item No. Item Yes ompliar No N/A Comments C26 √ NA 0 D. Di 4.
+Item No. D: Phasing and Rehabilita omplian co2 Comments item No. Kem Yes No N/A Comments D1 Progressive Rehabilitation ✓ D2 Sloping of Faces V Majority of pit faces have been sloped and vegetated D3 Grades/Contours and/or Elevations ✓ Pit floor is graded to meet final rehabilitation conditions.
+D4 Vegetation ✓ Side slopes are vegetated with self sustaining growth